-Due to the high season and the increased amount of applications the waiting time to book an appointment as well as visa processing time may be longer.
+Due to Holidays & New Year, the waiting time to book an appointment as well as visa processing time may be longer.
 Please make sure that you submit your application in good time before your planned travel day.
 Visa application can be submitted only 90 days before the departure date.

 To be able to apply for a residence permit to live in Sweden you will have to have one of the following reasons: